aj0819/P8Ruby-sAdventureMcIntire/README.md

-# P8Ruby-sAdventureMcIntire
+# P8RubysAdventureMcIntire
-Creating a repo for Ruby
+Creating a repo for Ruby's Adventure